EMBO Practical Course in Advanced Optical Microscopy

 The course takes place in the Laboratory of the Marine Biological Association from Wednesday 02 – Saturday 12 April 2014.
 Accommodation comprises bed and breakfast in local guesthouse (nights Wednesday 02 — Friday 11 April inclusive for Saturday mid-day departure), lunch in the MBA common room, and evening meals can be taken in local restaurants.

-For an idea of the teaching schedule, please see last year’s Timetable
+For an idea of the teaching schedule, please see the near-final Timetable

 Experiments with confocal imaging.
 CCD imaging and deconvolution, microinjection, genetically encoded probes, gene gun.